 “When I visit a plant that works with steel strapping, safety regulations require me to wear hand and eye protection as a bare minimum.”

 Safety precautions are essential around steel strapping.
-Recently, Mike met a 20 year-old worker who had suffered a severe injury to his hand.
+Recently, Jeff met a 20 year-old worker who had suffered a severe injury to his hand.
 He had been applying tension to a razor-sharp steel strap when it came loose.
 It cut his hand from his thumb to his wrist.

 Serious tension can be applied to polyester strap, but it won’t cause dangerous problems if it loosens.
 This lowers the risk of injuries – which for many of our customers is the most important reason to switch from steel to polyester strapping.